The Force Protocol Market Cap Hits $10.43 Million (FOR)

 Buying and Selling The Force Protocol

-It is usually not presently possible to purchase alternative cryptocurrencies such as The Force Protocol directly using U.S. dollars.
-Investors seeking to trade The Force Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase The Force Protocol using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as The Force Protocol directly using U.S. dollars.
+Investors seeking to acquire The Force Protocol should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy The Force Protocol using one of the exchanges listed above.

 Receive News & Updates for The Force Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Force Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.